 Take time to start the groundwork to make your resolutions a reality using this outline as a guide.
 Some of these steps will come easier to you and your team than others.

 This outline is based on the Everything DiSC Work of Leaders.
-Want to know where you are naturally inclined?
-If so, consider taking the Everything DiSC Work of Leaders…as authorized partners, we can set you and your team up to learn where you are naturally inclined and where you will need to expend more energy to be effective.
+Consider taking the Everything DiSC Work of Leaders…as authorized partners, we can set you and your team up to learn where you are naturally inclined and where you will need to expend more energy to be effective.

 For the Faith-Based Reader: